JoeBwonKenobi/1896-2024-Summer-Olympic-Medals/README.md

 # *Methods*

-### *Data Cleaning & Preprocessing:* The dataset was prepared by handling missing values and ensuring consistency in the data, particularly focusing on standardizing country names and codes.
+### *Data Cleaning & Preprocessing:*
+- The dataset was prepared by handling missing values and ensuring consistency in the data, particularly focusing on standardizing country names and codes.

-### *Feature Engineering:* Additional features were created to enhance the analysis:
+### *Feature Engineering:* Additional features were created to enhance the analysis

 *Medal Efficiency:* A metric to evaluate the efficiency of countries in winning medals relative to their participation.

 *Host Advantage:* A measure to analyze the impact of hosting the Olympics on medal counts.

+*Continent Aggregation:* Creating a columnm that contains which continent each country is from.

 *Medal Trend:* The percentage change in total medals won by each country across different Olympic Games.

+*Most Common Medal:* Most common medal won by each country overall.

 ### *Visualizations:* Various visualizations, including bar charts, pie charts, and line plots, were used to illustrate key findings: